Create Azure resource group

 kubectl get pods --all-namespaces

-Don’t be alarmed by all the pods you see running in the ‘kube-system’ namespace.
-These are deployed by default by AKS and perform management & system tasks we don’t need to worry about.
-You can still consider your cluster “empty” at this stage.
+Don't be alarmed by all the strangely named pods you see running in the 'kube-system' namespace.
+These are deployed by default by AKS and perform management & system tasks we don't need to worry about.
+You can still consider your cluster "empty" at this stage.

 ⏯️ Appendix - Stopping & Starting the Cluster